 - A periodontal tooth abscess – occurs deeper in the gum – primarily the gum pockets.
 As there is nowhere for the pus to drain, a periodontal tooth abscess can easily spread to the surrounding tissue and bone.

 - A periapical abscess –A periapical tooth abscess works at eroding the protective enamel and softer inner dentin.
 Once it attacks the dentin it can invade the soft inner pulp where all the nerves for the tooth are located.
 This can make this type of tooth abscess very painful.
-More often than not, the only solution is to carry out a root canal to save the tooth.
+More often than not, the only solution is to carry out a root canal therapy to save the tooth.

 So now we know what a dental abscess is and where they occur, let’s take a closer look at the various tooth abscess stages….